Recommended minutes to practice: 15 minutes a day

 Recommended minutes to practice: 15-20 minutes a day

-What to practice: A major scale (hands separately 1st week, hands together 2nd week), Bye, Bye Love, Runaround Sue
+What to practice: E major scale hands together, Runaround Sue